intel/ScalableVectorSearch/docs/python/experimental/leanvec.rst

 Constructing a LeanVec Loader
 =============================

-As with the :py:class:`pysvs.LVQLoader`, the :py:class:`pysvs.LeanVecLoader` can perform dynamic compression of uncompressed vectors.
+As with the :py:class:`svs.LVQLoader`, the :py:class:`svs.LeanVecLoader` can perform dynamic compression of uncompressed vectors.
 An example is shown below.

 .. literalinclude:: ../../../examples/python/example_vamana_leanvec.py